-4. Safety Activity Checkpoints
+Safety Activity Checkpoints

 The Safety Activity Checkpoints (SAC) are detailed rules and policies for higher-risk activities.
-Prior to an activity, you may reference the SAC on the Safety page at gswny.org/safety.
+Prior to an activity, reference the SAC on the Safety page of our website, gswny.org/safety.

-5. Emergencies
+Emergencies

-First, call 911 if an emergency occurs during a Girl Scout meeting or activity, then inform GSWNY as soon as you are able.
-Please call our emergency answering service if the emergency occurs after business hours at 1-800-882-9268.
+First, call 911 if an emergency occurs, during a Girl Scout meeting or activity, then inform GSWNY as soon as you are able.
+Please call our emergency answering service if the emergency occurs after business hours: 1-800-882-9268.